Chapter 7: Anti-Patterns

 Interrupt and park:

-"This is a great discussion, but it's not a standup topic.
-Who needs
+"Good discussion, but this is not a standup topic.
+Who needs to be

 [Identify people]

 "Can you three meet at 2pm today?
-Let's continue standup for now."
+Continuing standup for now."

-Have the discussions that are needed, just not during standup.
+Have the discussions you need, just not during standup.

 The Micromanager's Dream